 The decision to live out a spiritual life, (or not to) has always been a part of the human experience, and it is still considered a fundamental human right; however, that right is at risk of being further eroded if those who are interested in pursuing it do not speak out.

-Acknowledgments: Matthew Butler and Justin Norris contributed to this article.
+Acknowledgments: Matthew Osmund and Justin Narovski contributed to this article.